How to Get from Tel Aviv to Eilat: From Culture to Chillout

 Red Sea, Eilat, Israel.
 Photo by Vitaliy Paykov on Unsplash

-Of course, you could take the train as far as Be’er Sheva and then catch a bus onto Eilat, but this would mean making a change and, if you have a lot of luggage, or small children, it could be inconvenient and tiresome.
+Of course, you could take the train as far as Beer Sheva and then catch a bus onto Eilat, but this would mean making a change and, if you have a lot of luggage or small children, it could be inconvenient and tiresome.
 Still, it’s possible - and let’s give you some insider tips.
-Firstly, reserve a seat on the Be’er Sheva - Eilat bus three days in advance.
+Firstly, reserve a seat on the Beer Sheva - Eilat bus three days in advance.
 Try and book one in the middle (not over the wheels) - number 18 is ideal!
-Look for a seat on the shady side (no. 17 if you’re travelling in the morning and no. 19 if in the afternoon).
+Look for a seat on the shady side (no. 17 if you’re traveling in the morning and no. 19 if in the afternoon).

 Egged intercity buses in Israel.
-Image: via Egged Facebook pageA tip: when you arrive at Yotvata, you’ll have time to stretch your legs but also to pop inside and treat yourself to one of their famous Italian-style ice creams, which come in a marvellous range of flavours (we recommend the mascarpone and figs).
-There’s also a fantastic date flavoured frozen yogurt and mango sorbet for those who prefer to avoid dairy.
+Image: via Egged Facebook pageA tip: when you arrive at Yotvata, you’ll have time to stretch your legs but also to pop inside and treat yourself to one of their famous Italian-style ice creams, which come in a marvelous range of flavors (we recommend the mascarpone and figs).
+There’s also a fantastic date-flavored frozen yogurt and mango sorbet for those who prefer to avoid dairy.
 Yotvata also has a gift store where they sell boxes of juicy Medjool dates, all grown on their own kibbutz.
 Now onto the direct options.

 Getting from Tel Aviv to Eilat by Bus

 The bus is a pretty good option and, as buses go, it’s a comfortable journey with varied and beautiful landscapes.
-At around 70 NIS one-way, it’s also rather cheap (public transport is heavily subsidised in Israel).
-The national bus service is called Egged and their green and white logo is easily recognised.
+At around 70 NIS one-way, it’s also rather cheap (public transport is heavily subsidized in Israel).
+The national bus service is called Egged and their green and white logo is easily recognized.